ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ## 11. Experimental Features

+This section includes the experimental features in the Ballerina GraphQL package.
+There _might be_ backward-incompatible changes to these features in future releases.
+Once a feature is stabilized, it will be graduated as a standard feature.

 ### 11.1.
 DataLoader

 The Ballerina GraphQL module provides the capability to batch queries to datasources and efficiently cache the retrieved data through the `graphql.dataloader` submodule.